Bringing you the latest news & resources in eye health

-From my side, my technique and unit settings have undergone continual refinement over the last year.
-Along the way, the aim has been to produce an easier experience for both surgeon and patient with optimal visual and safety outcomes.
+Within the first year, my technique and unit settings underwent continual refinement to produce an easier experience for both surgeon and patient whilst still achieving optimal visual and safety outcomes.

-Now that we’ve reached the beginning of 2016, SMILE is a smooth procedure that is a joy to perform.
+Today, SMILE is considered a smooth procedure that is a joy to perform.
 From a practical point of view, this is reflected in faster recovery times for patients, which although not quite matching standard LASIK, are significantly improved compared to other vision correction procedures.

-In 2016, we moved both our femtosecond (SMILE) laser and our excimer (LASIK) laser into a custom built operating theatre with an environmental control system that keeps both temperature and humidity at a very specific level.
+In 2016, we moved both our femtosecond (SMILE) laser and our excimer (LASIK) laser into a purpose-built operating theatre with an environmental control system that keeps both temperature and humidity at a very specific level.
 This has resulted in improved performances of both lasers.

-From the beginning our refractive results were excellent, which confirmed that our decision to transition to the SMILE procedure was the correct one.
+From the beginning, our refractive results were excellent, which confirmed that our decision to transition to the SMILE procedure was the correct one.
 Another pleasing observation with these developments is that the number of patients achieving post-operative uncorrected vision better than 20/20 has improved.
-This remains a significant positive step and we look forward to presenting the data for publication soon.

-One year since the introduction of SMILE, it is performed in just over half of our patients, perfectly reflecting my confidence in the technique.
+Six years after the introduction of SMILE, it is performed in just over half of our patients, perfectly reflecting my confidence in the technique.
 I chose to introduce the SMILE procedure when the published safety and visual outcomes matched LASIK.
-In this past year the results have exceeded my expectations.
-Our patients have a lot to ‘smile’ about!
+In these past years, the results have exceeded my expectations.